How To Install Gutter Guards (2023 Guide)

-Gutter guards are designed to keep debris out of your gutters, making them easier to maintain.
+Gutter guards keep debris out of your gutters, making them easier to maintain.
 The best gutter guards can save you time and money by reducing clogs and keeping water flowing freely—but only if they are correctly installed.

-Fortunately, many gutter guards are easy enough to install that do-it-yourself (DIY) enthusiasts can manage the task.
+Many gutter guards are easy enough to install for do-it-yourself (DIY) enthusiasts.
 However, there are some gutter guards that only professionals can install.
-This guide covers the basics of gutter guard systems, including how to install them yourself and when to call in a professional.
+Our team purchased, installed, and tested every type of DIY gutter guard on the market to learn about the installation process.
+We cover the basics of these gutter guard systems, including how to install them yourself and when to call in a professional.

 What Are Gutter Guards?

-Gutter guards are products installed inside or over roof gutters to prevent leaves, pine needles, and other small debris from collecting inside.
-Several types of gutter guards are available, but they all aim to allow water to flow through while keeping debris out.
+Gutter guards are products installed inside or over roof gutters to prevent leaves, pine needles, and other small debris from collecting inside while allowing water to flow freely through.

-Rain gutters and downspouts perform the essential function of directing rainwater away from your home’s foundation.
-Without gutter guards, debris will gradually build up inside your gutters, forming clogs and obstructing the water flow.
-As a result, you will need to clean out your gutters at least twice per year, once in the spring and once in the fall, to keep them working.
+Rain gutters and downspouts collect rainwater to help downspout extensions, splash guards, grading, and underground drains direct rainwater away from your home’s foundation.
+Without gutter guards, debris will gradually build up inside your gutters, forming clogs and obstructing water flow.

-It’s important to note that installing gutter guards will not completely eliminate the need for gutter cleaning.
+Installing gutter guards will not eliminate the need for gutter cleaning.
 However, you can expect the job to be easier and less frequent with gutter guards.

 Types of Gutter Guards